Before You Buy

 available to everyone, whether they purchased their spa from us, or

 from anyone else.
-We have never changed a dime for repair advice
+We have never charged a dime for repair advice

 or parts assistance.